Everything about Tibet Trip — A Complete Travel Guide

 What to Eat in Tibet

-When talking about the culinary facet in Tibet, expecting gourmet meals is a joke; traditional Tibetan fare is-simple and basic.
-As we have already mentioned in our Tibetan food blog, Tibetans are well depended on Tsampa (barley flour) and butter tea, but these days many Chinese dishes have been introduced to their culinary diet.
-There’s no scarce of Chinese fare around, but if we won’t find anything beyond that out of Lhasa.
+When talking about the culinary facet in Tibet, expecting gourmet meals is a joke; traditional Tibetan fare is simple and basic.
+As we have already mentioned in our Tibetan food blog, Tibetans are well dependent on Tsampa (barley flour) and butter tea, but these days many Chinese dishes have been introduced to their culinary diet.
+There’s no scarcity of Chinese fare around, but we won’t find anything beyond that out of Lhasa.

 Cost of Traveling Tibet